Using Reports

 icon in the row of the desired report set in the table displaying all report sets.

-This opens the Edit the report set dialog:
+This opens the Report set page:

 In the Files tab, you can view and manage the report files included in the report set, along with the individual reports within each report file.